 New York City Money Laundering Lawyer

-If you have been charged with money laundering, now is the time to call a New York City criminal defense lawyer.
-Money laundering is a serious crime, under both state and federal laws.
+If you have been charged with money laundering, now is the time to call a criminal defense attorney.
+This is a serious crime, under both state and federal laws.
 If convicted, you could face high fines and a long prison sentence.

 Someone who tries to disguise criminal proceeds as legally earned money could face money laundering charges.
-Here is a common example of money laundering in New York: someone earns cash through criminal activity, such as prostitution or selling stolen goods.
+Here is a common example of illegally laundering funds: someone earns cash through criminal activity, such as prostitution or selling stolen goods.

 They then set up a seemingly legitimate business and process fake transactions.
 Then, they claim that the illegally earned money came from the apparent legitimate business transactions.